MicrosoftDocs/minecraft-creator/creator/TestDocs/GameTestGettingStarted.md

 ## What's a GameTest?

-A GameTest is a miniature environment along with a set of starting conditions; such as a set of mobs or items.
+A GameTest is a miniature environment along with a set of starting conditions, such as a set of mobs or items.
 After that environment plays out in the Minecraft world for a period of time, a GameTest has conditional code that evaluates whether expected conditions were met.
 If a test passes, you will receive confirmation that  everything is working as expected.
 When a test fails, you can observe and diagnose why it may have failed.

 Let's examine a potential use case for a GameTest.
 Let's say that we want to validate that a minecart can make its way around curves and over a complex track when Redstone triggers it.
 We can build a GameTest for this case by building out a track, placing a minecart at the start of the track, and then power the track with a block of Redstone.
 We can then validate that the minecart reaches the end of its track within a reasonable time-frame.
-Minecraft includes a growing set of GameTests that show various situations in Microsoft.
-However, you are able to build your own GameTests to validate the changes you introduce into the world.
+Minecraft includes a growing set of GameTests that test various basic situations in the Minecraft world.
+However, you can build your own GameTests to validate any changes you introduce.

 ## Running tests within game